Ranya-Alghamdi-1/The-Intelligent-Linguistic-Advisor/README.md

 An AI-powered Arabic linguistic advisor that helps users improve grammar, wording, and formal writing quality.

 ## Dataset
-The initial dataset used for training and evaluation is uploaded in this repository.

 ## Team
 Team Ranan – Samsung x Misk